TSMotter/zbox/readme.md

 # Zephyr Box - zbox

 - A relay box + USB/SD switcher
-- The idea is to build a device that might be used for continuous integration and continuous tests of other embedded devices
+- A device that might be used for automated tests of other devices